-As better described in the previous point, the current Statutory Auditor, PricewaterhouseCoopers & Associados, SROC, Lda, was appointed at the General Meeting of 10 April 2013, carrying out its duties since then.
+As better described in the previous point, the current Statutory Auditor, PricewaterhouseCoopers & Associados, SROC, Lda, was appointed at the General Meeting on 10th April 2013, having carried out its duties since then.

 41. Description of other services that the statutory auditor provides to the company